.

 My Story

-My interests in musculoskeletal conditions include the treatment of low back and pelvic pain, pregnancy related and postnatal musculoskeletal problems, and exercise prescription.
+My interests in musculoskeletal conditions include the treatment of low back pain and pelvic girdle pain, pregnancy related and postnatal musculoskeletal problems, and exercise prescription.

-I am passionate about educating health care professionals about women’s health physiotherapy and have given many talks to doctors, midwives and antenatal educators talking about pelvic floor issues.
-I also currently tutor junior physiotherapists in pelvic health physiotherapy through the Australian Physiotherapy Association.
+I am passionate about educating health care professionals about pelvic health physiotherapy and have given many talks to doctors, midwives and antenatal educators talking about pelvic floor issues.
+I also currently teach pelvic health physiotherapists through the Australian Physiotherapy Association (APA) and am a supervisor for postgraduate Curtin University pelvic health physiotherapy students for their clinical placements.

 What Makes Me Different

-I have two post graduate Master qualifications both in Women’s Health and Musculoskeletal physiotherapy, as I truly appreciate and understand the benefit of competency based training and critical thinking to help my clinical reasoning skills.
-Working for many years as a musculoskeletal physiotherapist as well as a women’s health physiotherapist enables me to understand pelvic health issues from a unique perspective, looking at more than just the pelvis.
+I have two post graduate Master qualifications both in Pelvic Health and Musculoskeletal Physiotherapy as well as my undergraduate Bachelor degree in Physiotherapy.
+I am one of the few APA Titled Pelvic Health Physiotherapists working in the St George and Sutherland Shire region.
+Working for many years as a musculoskeletal physiotherapist as well as a pelvic health physiotherapist enables me to understand pelvic health issues from a unique perspective, looking at more than just the pelvis.

-I work directly with Associate Professor Emmanuel Karantanis and Dr. Kate Kavanagh-Patel which means I can consult with them directly and give a multidisciplinary holistic approach to your care.
-I also work as the Senior Women’s Health Physiotherapist at the Pelvic Floor Unit at St George Hospital which means I understand the value of coordinated and multidisciplinary care.
+Working directly with Associate Professor Emmanuel Karantanis and working closely with other specialists means I can consult with them and give a holistic approach to your care.
+I am the part-time Senior Women’s Health Physiotherapist at the Pelvic Floor Unit at St George Hospital, working with urogynaecologists Associate Professor Karantanis and Dr. Zhouran Chen so I understand the value of multidisciplinary care and research.
 I have run antenatal classes at St George and Sutherland Hospital since 2014.
+I teach physiotherapists in pelvic health for the Australian Physiotherapy Association and Curtin University and medical students for UNSW.

-In 2018 I was fortunate enough to train under Professor Peter O’Sullivan in Cognitive Functional Therapy for over 80 hours and was involved in the RESTORE back pain trial as a treating physiotherapist.
+In 2018 I was fortunate enough to train under Professor Peter O’Sullivan and Dr. JP Caneiro in Cognitive Functional Therapy for over 80 hours and was involved in the RESTORE back pain trial as a treating physiotherapist.
 I use these skills to help people with chronic pain in many different areas of the body.
-This has also taught me to broaden my perspective and see all aspects of you, which will help me tailor treatment to your unique circumstances to help return you to your optimum health.
+This has also taught me to broaden my perspective and see all aspects of you, which will help me tailor treatment to your unique circumstances to help understand your individual needs and goals.

 My Qualifications

-• WHTA Advanced courses (Stress incontinence, Prolapse and Pessary fitting, Overactive Bladder, Pelvic Pain, Bowel, Exercise and Sport
+- WHTA Advanced courses (Stress incontinence, Prolapse and Pessary fitting, Overactive Bladder, Pelvic Pain, Bowel, Exercise and Sport) and Annual Research Updates 2019-2026